Willem-Jacobs/reading-notes/301/class-03.md

 - **Each list item needs a unique?** > Key.

-- **What is the purpose of a key?** > React uses this as an indentifier for the list item, or class instance to track what is to be updated/deleted.
+- **What is the purpose of a key?** > React uses this as an identifier for the list item, or class instance to track what is to be updated/deleted.
 It is to provide a stable identity to the item.
 The value has to be unique among siblings.

 ### The Spread Operator